 Field-hunting tip

-Look in rhyolitic volcanic rock country — that is the host setting where cantera opal typically forms.
+Look in rhyolitic volcanic rock country, the host setting where cantera opal typically forms.
 If you start seeing rhyolite, chalcedony, quartz in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.